wilmTap/learning-analytics/activity-data.md

 5. Ask Jisc to approve your sample data.
 6. Universities can then request Jisc provide you with access to their test or production Locker.

+## Retrieving Data

+xAPI defines how data can be retrieved, but for most applications the current xAPI interfaces will be too slow, or not offer enough control.
+There we recommend that LearningLocker's aggregation API (based on Mongdb) is used.

+The process is therefore as follows:

+1. Review and understand the Lockering Locker Aggrgation API (http://docs.learninglocker.net/statements_api/)
+2. Determine with Recipies your application will use.
+3. [Contact Jisc via email] (https://www.jisc.ac.uk/contact) to obtain access to a the 'University of Jisc' sample learning locker.
+Provide an outline of you application and the recipies that you'll be using.
+4. Develop your application
+5. Universities can then request Jisc provide you with access to their test or production Locker.